How to Silence Your Car’s Annoying Squeaks—in 10 Minutes Flat

-How to Lubricate Car Locks, Hinges and Latches
+How To Lubricate Car Locks, Hinges and Latches: A Step-By-Step Guide

 By the time you start hearing squeaks and groans whenever you open your door, hood, gas tank lid or trunk, the new-car thrill has probably faded.
 We’ll help you recapture some of that new-car feel with a few simple lubricating techniques.
 With just 10 minutes twice a year, you can quiet those pesky noises and avoid costly repairs.
 All you need are a variety of inexpensive lubricants, which will come in handy for household problems as well.
 White lithium grease is good for metal-to-metal joints like hinges and latches, which need a clinging grease to repel water and hold up under harsh conditions.

 WD-40 is for light-duty lubrication and freeing up sticking or partially rusted hinges and latches.
+(Don’t miss these other great uses for WD-40.)
 Silicone spray is great for lubricating nylon, plastic and metal when only a thin layer of lubricant is necessary.
 And because silicone dries, it won’t get clothing greasy.
 Graphite lubricant is the right choice for locks-it won’t attract dirt to fine lock mechanisms like an oil would.

 Tools and materials required for this project: